 Where We Be

-and a relaxing respite for the weary traveler
+offers simple living and a relaxing respite

 Si Phan Don, Laos

-Stones weigh down the nets, allowing the fishermen to cast further.
+Stones weigh down the nets, allowing the fishermen to cast further

 Around 4 pm we headed out on a private sunset cruise.